 In this article, you will see each of my buddies model two to three of 11 total dresses, thus demonstrating how the frocks fit a multiplicity of personal styles and shapes.
 I took these pictures in Boston’s famed Arnold Arboretum over the course of three weekends.
 I hope you enjoy the results, at the very least from an artistic point of view, but perhaps also with an eye towards understanding why more and more women are becoming Leota lovers!

-For even deeper discounts, you can browse Leota on Amazon.com where previous season dresses (including Maternity and Plus Sizes) can be had for a fraction of the original prices.
-Any purchases through the links in this article are affiliates that support this site at no extra cost to you.
+For even deeper discounts, you can browse this affiliate link for Leota on Amazon.com where previous season dresses (including Maternity and Plus Sizes) can be had for a fraction of the original prices.
 Allrighty — with those logistics out of the way, let’s dive into the FASHION!

 Though the patterns and styles change each season at Leota, the iconic style (upon which many sub-styles are riffed) is the Perfect Wrap.
 You can see this style modeled below by my friend Katherine, who is a mother of two young kids, as well as a legal services attorney specializing in children’s issues.

 I wear the Perfect Wrap to work teaching (in the bracelet-sleeve and cap sleeve iterations) with a camisole below it, and can whip off the camisole to convert the dress to a night-on-the-town style.
 Most Leota styles are the super-stretchy “Essential Jersey” fabric which is that wrinkle-free, machine-washable (air-dry) magic perfect for travelers, teachers, moms, and people like myself who would far rather write 2,000 words than properly hang a dress.